pairshaped/curlingio-docs/docs/api/event-details.md

 In this example, the game ID of "3db7fda0" is on Sheet 1.
 Often sheets will be null when there is no game on that sheet for the draw.

+The epoch field is a timestamp in seconds and can be used to sort / order draws if needed.
+Draws should be in the correct order already (oldest -> newest).

 Path: draws -> draw

 ```
 {
   "id": 127575,
   "label": "1",
+  "epoch": 1739577600,
   "starts_at": "Mar 03 at  7:00 pm",
   "attendance": 3910,
   "draw_sheets": ["3db7fda0", "cc34ae70", "5f1d2e2b", "0da23f90"]